tjscollins/axe-crawler/README.md

 ## Configuration

-Most paramters of axe-crawler are configurable at the command line or with a JSON config file named `.axecrawlerrc` in the current directory.
+Most paramters of axe-crawler are configurable at the command line or with a JSON config file named `.axe-crawler.json` in the current directory.

 ### Command Line Options

+Command line arguments passed to axe-crawler override config file settings and the default options.
 ```
 --depth d
     Specify how many levels deep you want the crawler to scrape for new links.
 Default: 5.